rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/TprRequestSummary.md

   - User making the TPR request.
 - orgId: System.String
   - ID of the org.
+- orgName: System.String
+  - Name of the org.
 - status: TprReqStatus
   - Status of the request.
 - updatedAt: DateTime